 * Capture your story, personality and values with a tone of voice that’s unique and ownable

 * Ensure you’re fresh, relevant, useful and visible in a competitive landscape

 However, it’s not solely a case of writing well-written copy; you also need to focus on your digital marketing strategy too, particularly SEO (Search Engine Optimisation).
 As we like to say, good copy walks the line between pleasing Google and pleasing your audience.

 Content is central to Google.
 The right content contains the search terms (keywords) that clients use to find your treatments, services and clinic through how highly you rank on Google’s results pages.
 In other words, SEO helps your clients find you first.
 How highly you rank on Google’s results pages forms an impression of seniority and affects the trust built with your audience – the higher up the list you are, the more reputable and trustworthy you appear.

-One element of is keyword optimisation, so having them appear in different areas of your website is a great way to push you up the search rankings.
-From individual webpages and blogs, through to the meta description that appears on Google itself, your keywords should be incorporated into every aspect of your website.
+One element is keyword optimisation, so having them appear in different areas of your website is a great way to push you up the search rankings.
+From individual webpages and blogs to the meta description that appears on Google itself, your keywords should be incorporated into every aspect of your website.